emacsmirror/hyperdrive/README.md

 load one of your hyperdrives by its `alias`; they will need its public key, which you can get with `M-x hyperdrive-public-key`.

-### Save a buffer to a hyperdrive
+### Write a buffer to a hyperdrive

-You can save a buffer to a hyperdrive with `hyperdrive-save-buffer`, which will prompt you for an `alias` and `path` if the current buffer is not already stored in your hyperdrive.
-If you are editing an existing hyperdrive "file", `hyperdrive-save-buffer` will silently update the current hyperdrive url with the new content.
+You can write a buffer to a hyperdrive with `hyperdrive-write-buffer`, which will prompt you for an `alias` and `path` if the current buffer is not already stored in your hyperdrive.
+If you are editing an existing hyperdrive "file", `hyperdrive-write-buffer` will silently update the current hyperdrive url with the new content.

 ### Load a hyperdrive